TDGNate/Tech-Blog/README.md

 ---

-## Contributing
+## Contribution

-No specific rules for contributing, but if you want to support you can make issues which I will review to improve the app.
+No specific rules for contributing, but if you want to support you can make an issue in the 'issues' tab on Github which I can review to improve the app! :)

 Or feel free to fork this repo, add your changes, and make a pull req!